-2 Policy DP4 of the Warwick District Local Plan 1996-2011 states that development will not be permitted which harms Scheduled Ancient Monuments or other archaeological remains of national importance, and their settings.
+Policy DP4 of the Warwick District Local Plan 1996-2011 states that development will not be permitted which harms Scheduled Ancient Monuments or other archaeological remains of national importance, and their settings.

 Policy DAP4 of the Warwick District Local Plan 1996-2011 states that development will not be permitted that will adversely affect the setting of a Listed Building.
+Policy DAP8 of the Warwick District Local Plan 1996-2011 also requires development to respect the setting of the Conservation Area.

 The application site comprises part of the grounds of the former Baginton Hall.
 The remains of the wall at the rear of the church (north side) is perhaps a remnant of the former 'garden wall'.
 The Conservation Area leaflet for Baginton produced by the District Planning Authority states that the area "has never been re-developed and this has had an effect on the way in which the village has developed".
-The site is currently open ground which has a positive effect on the setting of the Grade I Listed Church and Scheduled Ancient Monument.
-While the low level design of the building may mitigate against its impact, the proposed school would be sited in close proximity to the Church and the Scheduled Ancient Monument and the fact that the tallest part of the structure, the sports hall, would be closest to the Scheduled Ancient Monument and that this land and that of the grounds to the Church slope away from the application site would result in a development which would be both visible from and dominate the Church and Castle sites and thereby result in unacceptable to their settings.
+The site is currently open ground which has a positive effect on the setting of the Grade I Listed Church, Scheduled Ancient Monument and Conservation Area.
+While the low level design of the building may mitigate against its visual impact, the proposed school would be sited in close proximity to the Church and the Scheduled Ancient Monument and the fact that the tallest part of the structure, the sports hall, would be closest to the Scheduled Ancient Monument and that this land and that of the grounds to the Church slope away from the application site would result in a development which would be both visible from and dominate the Church and Castle sites and thereby result in unacceptable harm to their settings.